Ciryl Gane dominates Derrick Lewis to win UFC interim heavyweight title

 In winning the main event, Gane became France's first-ever UFC champion and set up a unification bout with undisputed title-holder Francis Ngannou.

-The undefeated Gane (10-0) has been hailed by many as a new breed of heavyweight in mixed martial arts, the 6'4 fighter moving with the speed of a much lither man and demonstrating dynamism and technical abilities not often associated with his division.
+The undefeated Gane (10-0) has been hailed by many as a new breed of heavyweight in mixed martial arts, the 6ft 4in fighter moving with the speed of a much lither man and demonstrating dynamism and technical abilities not often associated with his division.

-Those skills were on display again on Saturday night as Gane out-fought and out-thought Lewis (25-8, 1 no contest) in Texas' Toyota Center – where Louisian Lewis was the crowd favourite, in part due to his residency in the state.
+Those skills were on display again on Saturday night as Gane outfought and outthought Lewis (25-8, 1 no contest) in Texas’s Toyota Centre – where Louisianian Lewis was the crowd favourite, in part due to his residency in the state.

 Before putting together the five-fight streak of early knockouts that culminated in Ngannou becoming heavyweight champion this March, the Cameroonian lost to Lewis via decision in a bout in which Ngannou looked shockingly timid.

-Lewis' devastating knockout power was the predominant reason for Ngannou's hesitancy – despite 'The Predator's own vicious punching – but Gane showed no such fear here.
+Lewis’s devastating knockout power was the predominant reason for Ngannou's hesitancy – despite the vicious punching of “The Predator” – but Gane showed no such fear here.

 Gane was never likely to take unnecessary risks against Lewis, but even so, the 31-year-old was able to avoid being unnecessarily cautious at UFC 265.

-Intelligent pressure was the game for Gane, who stung his opponent badly with jabs and damaged Lewis' leg to the point of near immobility in the third round.
+Intelligent pressure was the game for Gane, who stung his opponent badly with jabs and damaged Lewis’s leg to the point of near immobility in the third round.

 Gane then floored Lewis with a series of powerful uppercuts from behind as the languid American shelled up, before finishing the downed 36-year-old – who was competing in his second UFC title fight – with hammer fists from above.